-(a) Date of Meeting : 14 June 2024
+(a) Date of Meeting : 11 June 2025

 Time of Meeting : 2:00 p.m.

 Place of Meeting : The meeting will be conducted through remote communication via Zoom.
 The link to the virtual meeting room will be provided to shareholders who have successfully registered.
-The Chairman will preside over the meeting from the principal office of the Corporation at Circuit Street, Light Industry and Science Park of the Philippines, Bo.
-Diezmo, Cabuyao, Laguna.

-(b) This Information Statement, copies of the Company's Management Report, Annual Report (SEC Form 17A) and Quarterly Report (SEC Form 17Q) for the First Quarter of 2024 shall be made available at the Company's website and PSE EDGE on or before 22 May 2024.
+(b) (b)This Information Statement, copies of the Company's Management Report, Annual Report (SEC Form 17A) and Quarterly Report (SEC Form 17Q) for the First Quarter of 2025 shall be made available at the Company's website and PSE EDGE on or before 21 May 2025.